jabree00/cyberProjects/tutorials/hashing.md

 SHA is the modern, secure means of hashing.
 It also (and like most hash functions) maps every input value to a fixed-length output.
 However, SHA improves upon MD5 by using a longer hash value.
 SHA-224, SHA-256, SHA-384, SHA-512 are all secure according to the National Institute of Standards and Technology.
 There is an earlier version of SHA ( SHA-1), but it is are insecure because of a relatively short hash value length.
 The SHA hashes are not collision-proof but they are highly collision-resistant.

+Overall, the goal is non-repudiation.
+This word means that we cannot prove that the data is not authentic.

 </p>

 <h2>The How</h2>